|Narrow-leaved ragwort||Status LU: established. 1st record: LU & ITW 1988.|

 Status and distribution in Luxembourg

-Senecio inaequidens DC. was first observed in the wild in Luxembourg by Ed Melchior on 31st July 1988 on a slag heap in Differdange (Reichling 1990: 67; MNHNL 2000-).
+Senecio inaequidens DC. was first observed in Luxembourg in the wild by Ed Melchior on 1988-07-31 on a slag heap in Differdange (Reichling 1990: 67; MNHNL 2000-).
 This record was published with the following annotations by Léopold Reichling: “A South African species, new to our country.
 It has become naturalised in some regions of southern and western Europe, closer to home, particularly in Belgium (especially the Liège region) (e.g. Van Rompaey & Delvosalle, 1979, map 1040: Delvosalle & al. 1979 and in the NW of Germany (e. g.
 Kuhbier, 1977).
 Given the momentum with which it often invades newly conquered lands, it can be expected to spread to the slag heaps and quarry bottoms of the Mining Basin.
 As a plant of the southern hemisphere, it tends to flower mainly in the autumn (springtime in its native land) and it is only the first serious frosts that make its beautiful light-yellow flower heads disappear, carried on stems lined with linear leaves with an embracing base” (Reichling 1990: 67; see here for the cited references).

 But while the first populations of the plant were documented in industrial areas in the south of Luxembourg, it took the species only a few years to spread to Luxembourg City as well as to the German and Belgian borders, using the motorway network as a dispersal route.
 A study from 2014 showed that by then the species had populated almost the entire motorway network of Luxembourg (Frankenberg & Gräser 2014).